MWDelaney/bootstrap-3-shortcodes/readme.txt

 No, we assume you are already working with a WordPress theme that includes the Bootstrap libraries.

 == Changelog ==

+= 3.3.6 =
+* Allow for xclass property on individual [tab]s
+* Prevent Bootstrap help popup button from appearing on unintended pages
+* Allow for commas in [popover] content
+* Further correction for conflicts with Visual Composer
+* Allow special characters in [page-header]

 = 3.3.5 =
 * Tested to work in WordPress 4.1!